Installing a rainwater tank helps you to capture and store water for use in your home during drier seasons.

 Download the Rainwater tank design and installation handbook.

-Use the rainwater calculator to work out what size rainwater tank you need for your home xls (75KB).
+Use the Rainwater tank calculator to work out what size rainwater tank you need for your home.

 Your rainwater tank must be interconnected to the mains water system to ensure you always have a supply of water.